 To be honest, I don’t love cooking chicken from frozen.
 I do that more in a pinch when I forget to take it out.
 It doesn’t turn out quite as good as when defrosted first.
 The fish turns out really good, especially thicker pieces.
 But, the shrimp!?!?
-They’re amazing!
+They’re amazing cooked from frozen!
 They turn out even better when not defrosted first.
 Seriously.

 So, don’t buy the “previously frozen” shrimp at the grocery store.
 They often cost more and you need to use them up right away.
 Instead, get a bag of frozen shrimp.
 Then put them into your freezer and you’ve got the makings of a quick meal on hand and ready to go.

 What kind of shrimp work best?
 Medium to large shrimp.
 And make sure they’re already deveined.
 It will say deveined on the bag.
 The reason you want them deveined is that you won’t be able to take the veins out yourself while they’re frozen and it will be hard, if not impossible to do after they’re cooked as well.
 So deveined shrimp are required.
 Other than that, I prefer them to be peeled but with the tail on, or easy peel.
 Either way, you can cook them from frozen and then serve.
 People can easily take the peels off after they’re cooked.